 - Talking Is a Free Action: Usually the case with all the song numbers.
 Averted in one scene where Ash, Misty, and Pikachu run away while Jessie, James, and Meowth were saying the Team Rocket motto.

 - Time-Compression Montage: Seen with Ash, Misty, and Brock as Ash encounters a man who wants to trade his Farfetch'd, captures Squirtle, Charmander, and Bulbasaur, and encounters Team Rocket.

 - Token Evil Teammate: Meowth is a strange version of this for the Team Rocket trio.
 While all three of them are supposed to be the bad guys, and play the Card-Carrying Villain for all the comedy it's worth, Meowth is apparently the only one of them who actually realizes that stealing Pokemon is against the law, and the only one who isn't horrified by Giovanni's Just Shoot Him orders.
 It might have something to do with him being the Only Sane Man of the trio... or at least he's less of a Cloudcuckoolander than Jessie and James.

 - Too Dumb to Live:

 - Several Rocket Grunts annoy Giovanni and are shot as a result.

 - One Grunt reports that an agent fought a boulder for twenty minutes because they mistook it for a Graveler.

 - Trigger Happy: Giovanni has a very itchy trigger finger.

-- Villain Song: Giovanni gets "To Be Boss" and "Finally," while Team Rocket gets "The Plan."
+- Villain Song: Giovanni gets "To Be Boss" and "Finally," while Jessie, James and Meowth get "The Plan."
+(They also get "We Don't Completely Suck (100% Of The Time)," but that's less a Villain Song and more a slightly unorthodox Friendship Song.)
 Gary gets several villainous parts as well in different songs.